claukers/miqro-parser/README.md

 });
 // or as a function
 /*parser.registerParser((args, parser) => {
-   return ... // return parsed value
+   return ... // return parsed value or undefined if cannot be parsed });*/
-});*/